brainhackorg/global2019/content/faq/03-host.md

   - question: Where can we access the previous tutorials?
 Could we use those tutorials in our events?
     answer: |
-      You can access the list of previous years’ event holders and their websites from here.
+      You can access the list of previous years’ event holders and their websites from (here)[http://brainhack.org/].
 As is the case now, each site had its program and schedule, and some of them made their tutorials publicly available.
 Those are still accessible through the events’ past websites.
 Please do not hesitate to check the tutorials and to use the materials by citing the original authors/creators.

   - question: What type of support will I get from the Brainhack Global team?
     answer: |